Kilo vs Datacake: which IoT platform is better for LoRaWAN monitoring?

 Closed-loop device commands (verified delivery) Downlinks via rule engine

-3D digital building twin (editor, DXF import) ✓ 60+ object catalog
+3D digital building twin (editor, DXF import) ✓ Built-in editor, 60+ objects, live sensor binding

-Alarm escalation chains + Apple-approved Critical Alerts app Email, SMS, webhooks + mobile push
+Alarm escalation chains + critical alerts that break through silent mode Email, SMS, webhooks + mobile push

-White-label & customer workspaces ✓ Own branding + domain
+White-label In rollout — incl. dealer resale panel ✓ Own branding + domain

 On-premise deployment ✓ Same server, cloud or on-prem